-ad-hoc: a group of wireless devices communicating directly with each other (peerto-peer) without the use of an access point access point: device that allows wirelessequipped computers and other devices to communicate with a wired network.
+ad-hoc: a group of wireless devices communicating directly with each other (peer-to-peer) without the use of an access point.

-infrastructure: Configuration in which a wireless network is bridged to a wired network via an access point.
+access point: a device that allows wirelessequipped computers and other devices to communicate with a wired network.
+Also used to expand the range of a wireless network infrastructure: a wireless network that is bridged to a wired network via an access point.